josbeir/cakephp-docs-md/docs/en/tutorials-and-examples/cms/tags-and-users.md

 We just implemented a [custom finder method](/en/orm/retrieving-data-and-resultsets.md#custom-find-methods).
 This is a very powerful concept in CakePHP that allows you to package up re-usable queries.
-Finder methods always get a [orm/query-builder](/en/orm/query-builder.md) object and an array of options as parameters.
+Finder methods always get a [Query Builder](/en/orm/query-builder.md) object and an array of options as parameters.
 Finders can manipulate the query and add any required conditions or criteria.
 When complete, finder methods must return a modified query object.
 In our finder we've leveraged the `distinct()` and